 The Quetsche Tilquin à l’ancienne (6.4% alc / vol) is a spontaneous fermentation beer obtained from the fermentation of destoned fresh purple plums (variety Prune de Namur or Quetsche véritable d’Alsace, close to the Damson) in a blend of 1, 2 and 3 years old lambics for a period of 4 months.
 Unfiltered and unpasteurized, it is re-fermented in the bottle for a minimum period of 3 months.
 The lambics used were fermented and matured in our own oak barrels at the blendery.
 They are made from worts brewed by Boon, Lindemans, Girardin and Cantillon.

-The taste is slightly tart but also fruity and round which makes this Quetsche à l’ancienne may be more accessible for non-experts or less sophisticated palates.
+The taste is slightly tart but also fruity and round which makes this Quetsche à l’ancienne may be more accessible for non-experts.
 It also has a slight dryness from the skin of the plums.
 The nose perceives a plum brandy perfume.

 |Beer made from 60% malted barley and 40% wheat|